 Edgar of England

 The youngest son of Edmund I, Edgar had been in dispute with his brother concerning succession to the throne for some years.
 Following Eadwigs mysterious death, Edgar immediately recalled Dunstan from exile, making him Archbishop of Canterbury as well as his personal adviser.
-Following his carefully planned (by Dunstan) coronation in Bath in 973, Edgar marched his army to Chester, to be met by six kings of Britain.
-The kings, including the King of Scots, King of Strathclyde and various princes of Wales, are said to have signalled their allegiance to Edgar by rowing him in his state barge across the River Dee.
+Following his carefully planned (by Dunstan) coronation (which coronation has been, with many accretions, the basis of the coronation of the English and then British monarchs down to this day) in Bath in 973, Edgar marched his army to Chester, to be met by six kings of Britain.
+The kings, including the King of Scots, King of Strathclyde, and various princes of Wales, are said to have signalled their allegiance to Edgar by rowing him in his state barge across the River Dee.

 Edward the Martyr of England

 Eldest son of Edgar, Edward was crowned king when aged just 12.
 Although supported by Archbishop Dunstan, his claim to the throne was contested by supporters of his much younger half-brother Æthelred.
 The resulting dispute between rival factions within the church and nobility almost led to civil war in England.
 Edwards short reign ended when he was murdered at Corfe Castle by followers of Æthelred, after just two and half years as king.
 The title martyr was a consequence of him being seen as a victim of his Wicked Stepmother Ælfthryth's ambitions for her own son Æthelred...